Pravin1821/Pravin1821/README.md

 ---

 ### 🧑‍💻 About Me
-- 🎓 B.Tech IT Student at **Sri Shakthi Institute of Engineering Technology, Coimbatore**
+- 🎓 Pre Final Year B.Tech IT Student at **Sri Shakthi Institute of Engineering Technology, Coimbatore**
 - 💻 Java Backend Developer with knowledge of **Spring Boot & REST APIs**
 - 🌐 Also skilled in **MERN Stack Development**
 - 🧠 Learning **DSA & Problem Solving**